reillytilbury/coppafish/docs/method.md

 <a href="https://en.wikipedia.org/wiki/Greedy_algorithm" target="_blank">greedy algorithm</a> that runs on individual
 pixels in the microscope images.
 At each OMP iteration, a new gene type is assigned to the pixel.
 OMP is also self-correcting.
 "Orthogonal" refers to how OMP will re-compute its gene contributions after every iteration by least squares.
-A background gene[^1] is a valid gene type.
+Background genes[^1] are considered valid gene types in OMP.
 The iterations stop if:

 * `max_genes` in the `omp` config section is reached.
 * assigning the next best gene type to the pixel does not have a dot product score above `dp_thresh` in the `omp`